rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

-Just as you can use the Cloud Control Panel to help you understand a manual process that you intend to automate, you can use the API documentation to help you understand how to use a Software Development Kit (SDK) in your favorite programming language.
+Just as you can use the Cloud Control Panel to help you understand a manual process that you intend to automate, you can use the API documentation to help you understand how to use a software development kit (SDK) in your favorite programming language.

 * The API documentation describes *what* you can ask the API to do.